akash-karthikeyan-linux/akash-karthikeyan-linux/README.md

 # Hi there, I'm Akash Karthikeyan 👋

-A results-oriented B.Com Computer Applications student with a 7.80 CGPA, specializing in leveraging technical skills in web development and tech exploration.
+A highly motivated and adaptable B.Com Computer Applications student with a 7.80 CGPA, specializing in leveraging technical skills in web development and tech exploration.

 I'm a dedicated and adaptable team player with a passion for continuous learning and applying new technologies to solve real-world problems.